securegns/notes/hybrid-multi-cloud.md

 # Course notes
-Hybrid cloud could be ...
+A cloud could also have ...
 - One account which can manage multiple accounts (ex.
 AWS orginisations)
 - Cross account access (ex.
 Azure guest users)